Documentation

 name

 Human-readable project name (e.g. "My Cool App").
-Shown in the dashboard instead of the sprite slug when set.
+Shown in the dashboard instead of the project slug when set.

 description